ssichynskyi/SDMX-API-testing-ECB/README.md

 Please implement two tests to validate that the ECB Rest API works correctly.
 They should test basic functionality and behavior of the ECB Rest
 API (not all the functionalities and behavior but some important and relevant ones) Your tests should cover at least the following functionalities:
-- The key operator correctly implements the OR operator (e.g., retrieve the exchange rates against the euro for both the US dollar and the
+- The key operator correctly implements the OR operator (e.g. retrieve the exchange rates against the euro for both the US dollar and the Japanese Yen)
-Japanese Yen)

 - Using the If-Modified-Since header with a date past the last update returns an HTTP 304 response code